 In this section, I will go over some helpful ideas for what you can do with your old sand.

 Bury the Sand

 Probably the most straightforward solution is to bury the sand in your backyard.
-You don’t want the sand to be exposed so that the wind can blow it around.
+You don’t want the sand to be exposed so the wind can blow it around.
 Therefore, burying it is a feasible solution.
-The only downside of this method is that you risk creating depressions in your yard if you do not strategically bury the sand outside of drainage areas.
+The only downside of this method is that you risk creating depressions in your yard if you do not strategically bury the sand outside drainage areas.

 Use It For Landscaping

 Due to the fine texture of pool filter sand, it makes for a great landscaping tool.
 It can be used for various things in your yard, such as hole filler, a foundation for concrete or stones, and more.

 Pool filter sand also makes a great slip-proof agent for icy weather.
 If you live in a climate prone to freezing, save a couple of bags of pool filter sand, and you can spread it on your driveway, sidewalks, and decks to prevent slipping during an ice storm!
 This can save you money on sidewalk salt.

 Hire a Disposal Expert

 As pool filter sand is considered a hazardous material, you should not simply throw the sand away in your trash can.
 To properly dispose of the sand, you need to call a disposal expert or take it to a disposal site.